hackbinghamton/WebDevelopmentWorkshop/React.js/Functionality.md

 With our newly created `addItem` function, we are successfully able to add items to our list.
 The only problem is that this list is not updating in our front-end.
 What we want to do now is show a new `ToDoItem` whenever an item is added to our list.

-To get started, let's talk about [Props](https://reactjs.org/docs/components-and-props.html). `props` are values that are passed into child components
+To get started, let's talk about [Props](https://reactjs.org/docs/components-and-props.html). `props` (short for properties) are values that are passed into child components

 As you may recall, in our `ToDoItem`, we currently have the following div: `<div className="item-content">Wash the dishes</div>`.
 This works really well as a placeholder item, but what we really want is to have our tasks be dynamic.
-Let's do this by passing down "Eat a hearty breakfast" as a `prop`.
+Let's do this by passing down "Eat a hearty breakfast" as a `prop` (or property).

 Go back to `InputField.js` where your `<ToDoItem />` is called, and alter to like so: `<ToDoItem task="Eat a hearty breakfast" />`.
 We now created a new `prop`erty, called `task`, with the value "Eat a hearty breakfast".
 Now go into `ToDoItem.js`, and make the following changes: